Harmonised Blood Pressure Normal Values from BloodPressureDB

 - North America:

-- The American Diabetes Association (ADA) recommends in its Standards of Medical Care in Diabetes (2024) a blood pressure target of <130/80 mmHg for people with diabetes who have higher cardiovascular risk 31.
-For many other adults with diabetes, a target of <140/90 mmHg is still recommended 31.
-The ADA's differentiated targets underline the importance of risk stratification when treating hypertension in people with diabetes.
+- The American Diabetes Association (ADA) recommends in its Standards of Medical Care in Diabetes (2024) a blood pressure target of <130/80 mmHg for people with diabetes who have a higher cardiovascular risk 31.
+For many other adults with diabetes, a target value of <140/90 mmHg is still recommended 31.
+The ADAs differentiated targets highlight the importance of risk stratification when treating hypertension in people with diabetes.

-- The Kidney Disease: Improving Global Outcomes (KDIGO) guideline from 2021 for blood pressure management in chronic kidney disease (CKD) recommends a systolic blood pressure target of <120 mmHg for most adults with CKD, if tolerated 35.
+- The KDIGO guideline from 2021 for blood pressure management in chronic kidney disease (CKD) suggests a systolic blood pressure target of <120 mmHg for most adults with CKD, as long as it is tolerated 35.
 This recommendation reflects a more intensive approach to blood pressure control in this high-risk population.
-KDIGO's very low systolic target points to the high cardiovascular risk and the risk of kidney disease progression in these patients.
+The very low systolic target in the KDIGO guideline points to the high cardiovascular risk and the risk of progression of kidney disease in this patient group.

-- For hypertension in pregnancy, the 2019 guidelines from the American College of Obstetricians and Gynecologists (ACOG) define hypertension as a blood pressure of ≥140/90 mmHg 27.
+- For hypertension in pregnancy, the 2019 guidelines of the American College of Obstetricians and Gynecologists (ACOG) define hypertension as a blood pressure of ≥140/90 mmHg 27.
 ACOG recommends keeping blood pressure during pregnancy below 160/110 mmHg with antihypertensive treatment 27.
-ACOG's higher treatment threshold in pregnancy reflects the need to consider fetal perfusion.
+The higher treatment threshold used by ACOG for hypertension in pregnancy reflects the need to consider blood flow to the baby (fetal perfusion).

 - Europe:

-- The 2024 guidelines from the European Society of Cardiology (ESC) and the European Society of Hypertension (ESH) define hypertension as a blood pressure of ≥140/90 mmHg 1.
-These guidelines recommend, for most adults receiving antihypertensive medication, a systolic target range of 120–129 mmHg if the treatment is well tolerated 1.
+- The 2024 guidelines of the European Society of Cardiology (ESC) and the European Society of Hypertension (ESH) define hypertension as a blood pressure of ≥140/90 mmHg 1.
+For most adults who receive antihypertensive medication, these guidelines recommend a systolic target range of 120–129 mmHg, provided the treatment is well tolerated 1.
 The ESC/ESH guidelines also provide age-specific blood pressure targets for older people 1.
-The ESC/ESH approach is somewhat more conservative than the AHA/ACC regarding the definition of hypertension, but it still supports lower treatment targets.
+The ESC/ESH approach is somewhat more conservative than AHA/ACC when it comes to defining hypertension, but it still supports lower target values.

 - South America:

-- The material provided points to guidelines from the Sociedad Interamericana de Hipertensión (SIH), Sociedad Argentina de Hipertensión Arterial (SAHA), and the Sociedade Brasileira de Cardiologia (SBC).
-Specific details on their latest recommendations for blood pressure classifications and targets were not extensively covered in the provided research 58.
-The Inter-American Society of Cardiology (IASC) recommends using the blood pressure classification of the Latin American Society of Hypertension (LASH) 62.
-LASH's 2017 guidelines retain the classic definition of hypertension at ≥140/90 mmHg 62.
+- The provided material suggests guidelines from the Sociedad Interamericana de Hipertensión (SIH), Sociedad Argentina de Hipertensión Arterial (SAHA) and Sociedade Brasileira de Cardiologia (SBC).
+However, specific details on their latest recommendations regarding blood pressure classifications and targets are not discussed in depth in the provided research 58.
+The Inter-American Society of Cardiology (IASC) proposes using the blood pressure classification from the Latin American Society of Hypertension (LASH) 62.
+The 2017 LASH guidelines keep the classic definition of hypertension at ≥140/90 mmHg 62.

 - Africa:

-- The Pan-African Society of Cardiology (PASCAR) published a commentary in 2021 on the 2020 global hypertension practice guidelines of the International Society of Hypertension (ISH) 1.
-The PASCAR approach emphasizes resource-stratified recommendations for hypertension management across the continent 71.
-PASCAR> proposes a classification that defines high blood pressure as ≥140/90 mmHg 78.
+- In 2021, the Pan-African Society of Cardiology (PASCAR) published a commentary on the International Society of Hypertension (ISH) global hypertension practice guidelines from 2020 1.
+PASCARs approach emphasises resource-stratified recommendations for hypertension management across the continent 71.
+PASCAR proposes a classification that defines hypertension as ≥140/90 mmHg 78.

-- The guidelines of the Southern African Hypertension Society (SAHS) from 2014 define hypertension as a persistently high blood pressure in the doctor's office of ≥140/90 mmHg 71.
-SAHS recommends a universal treatment target of <140/90 mmHg for blood pressure management 71.
+- The 2014 guidelines from the Southern African Hypertension Society (SAHS) define hypertension as persistently high blood pressure in the doctors office of ≥140/90 mmHg 71.
+SAHS recommends a universal target of <140/90 mmHg for antihypertensive treatment 71.

 - Asia:

-- The Japanese Society of Hypertension (JSH) guidelines from 2019 define high blood pressure as ≥140/90 mmHg 18.
-The recommended target blood pressure measured in the doctor's office is <130/80 mmHg for adults under 75 years and <140/90 mmHg for people aged 75 years and older 18.
-The JSH 2019 guidelines largely agree with the US guidelines on blood pressure thresholds.
+- The 2019 guidelines of the Japanese Society of Hypertension (JSH) define hypertension as ≥140/90 mmHg 18.
+The recommended target blood pressure in the clinic is <130/80 mmHg for adults under 75 years and <140/90 mmHg for people aged 75 years and above 18.
+The 2019 JSH guidelines largely match the US guidelines in terms of blood pressure threshold values.

-- The focused update of the Korean guidelines from 2018 (Korean Society of Hypertension, KSH), revised in 2022, generally recommends a target blood pressure of <140/90 mmHg, with a more intensive target of <130/80 mmHg for high-risk patients 23.
-The KSH guidelines tailor blood pressure goals based on the patient's cardiovascular risk.
+- The 2022 focused update of the 2018 Korean guidelines (Korean Society of Hypertension, KSH) generally recommends a target blood pressure of <140/90 mmHg, with a more intensive target of <130/80 mmHg for high-risk patients 23.
+The KSH guidelines differentiate blood pressure targets based on the patients cardiovascular risk.

-- The Chinese Hypertension League (CHL) guidelines from 2024 keep the diagnostic threshold for hypertension at 140/90 mmHg, but recommend a target blood pressure of <130/80 mmHg for most people if tolerated 24.
-The CHL guidelines are moving toward lower target blood pressures, similar to trends in other regions.
+- The 2024 guidelines from the Chinese Hypertension League (CHL) keep the diagnostic threshold for hypertension at 140/90 mmHg, but recommend a target blood pressure of <130/80 mmHg for most people if this can be tolerated 24.
+The CHL guidelines are moving towards lower target blood pressure values, similar to other regions.

-- Experts at the 76th Annual Meeting of the Cardiological Society of India (CSI) presented new hypertension management guidelines in 2024 that emphasize an ideal blood pressure below 120/80 mmHg 99.
-Slightly higher values may be acceptable for people over 80 years 99.
+- Experts at the 76th annual meeting of the Cardiological Society of India (CSI) presented new guidelines for hypertension management in 2024, emphasising an ideal blood pressure below 120/80 mmHg 99.
+For people over 80 years, slightly higher values may be acceptable 99.
 The CSI guidelines appear to aim for a very strict ideal blood pressure.

 - Australia and New Zealand:

-- The National Heart Foundation of Australia (NHF) guidelines from 2016 define hypertension as a blood pressure in the doctor's office of 140/90 mmHg or more 6.
-They recommend a target of <140/90 mmHg, with lower goals (<120 mmHg systolic) for high-risk groups if well tolerated 6.
+- The 2016 guidelines of the National Heart Foundation of Australia (NHF) define hypertension as a blood pressure in the doctors office of 140/90 mmHg or higher 6.
+They recommend a target of <140/90 mmHg, while lower targets (<120 mmHg systolic) for high-risk groups are considered appropriate if well tolerated 6.
 The National Hypertension Taskforce aims to increase blood pressure control rates to 70 % by 2030 102.

-- The 2018 consensus statement from the Cardiac Society of Australia and New Zealand (CSANZ) and the New Zealand Ministry of Health recommends individualizing blood pressure targets based on cardiovascular risk 1.
-For people at high CVD risk the target is <130/80 mmHg, while for lower risk it is <140/90 mmHg 1.
-Guidelines in Australia and New Zealand increasingly stress the importance of cardiovascular risk assessment to guide blood pressure goals.
+- The 2018 consensus statement by the Cardiac Society of Australia and New Zealand (CSANZ) and the New Zealand Ministry of Health recommends individualising blood pressure targets based on the risk of cardiovascular disease 1.
+For people with high CVD risk, the target is <130/80 mmHg, while for lower risk it is <140/90 mmHg 1.
+Guidelines in Australia and New Zealand increasingly emphasise the importance of cardiovascular risk assessment to guide blood pressure targets.

-- Patients with diabetes: Guidelines generally recommend a target blood pressure of <140/90 mmHg for most people with diabetes 31.
-Many professional societies, including the ADA, JSH, KSH and CSI, however, suggest a stricter target of <130/80 mmHg for patients with high cardiovascular risk 31.
-Preferred antihypertensive drugs often include ACE inhibitors, ARBs, calcium channel blockers and thiazide diuretics 1.
+- Patients with Diabetes Mellitus: In general, guidelines recommend a target blood pressure of <140/90 mmHg for most patients with diabetes 31.
+Many professional societies, including the ADA, JSH, KSH, and CSI, however, propose a stricter target of <130/80 mmHg for patients with high cardiovascular risk 31.
+Preferred antihypertensive medicines are often ACE inhibitors, ARBs, calcium channel blockers, and thiazide diuretics 1.

-- Patients with chronic kidney disease (CKD): The KDIGO guideline recommends a systolic target blood pressure of <120 mmHg 35, while the ESC/ESH suggests <140/90 mmHg (with <130/80 mmHg if tolerated) 35.
-Other guidelines, such as JSH, KSH, CHL, NHF and CSANZ/NZ, generally recommend targets around <130/80 mmHg 35.
+- Patients with chronic kidney disease (CKD): The KDIGO guideline recommends a systolic target of <120 mmHg 35, while the ESC/ESH suggest <140/90 mmHg (with <130/80 mmHg if tolerated) 35.
+Other guidelines, such as JSH, KSH, CHL, NHF, and CSANZ/NZ, also generally recommend target values around <130/80 mmHg 35.
 ACE inhibitors and ARBs are often preferred 1.

-- Patients with cardiovascular disease (coronary heart disease, stroke): In general, a target of <130/80 mmHg is recommended for patients with stroke 1, coronary artery disease 1 and heart failure 4.
+- Patients with cardiovascular disease (CAD, stroke): In general, a target value of <130/80 mmHg is recommended for patients with stroke 1, coronary heart disease 1 and heart failure 4.

-A major difference between global guidelines is the diagnostic threshold for hypertension: the AHA/ACC favors a lower threshold of 130/80 mmHg, compared with the ESC/ESH, JSH and CHL, which keep the traditional 140/90 mmHg 1.
-Despite this difference, all guidelines strongly agree on the core role of lifestyle changessuch as dietary changes, regular physical activity, weight management and quitting smokingas the foundation of blood pressure management 1.
-A notable trend seen in various regions is the increasing adoption of lower blood pressure targets, especially for people identified as high risk for cardiovascular events, such as those with diabetes, chronic kidney disease or a history of stroke or heart attack 1.
-This shift is largely driven by growing evidence from clinical trials showing benefits of more intensive blood pressure control in these groups 1.
-In addition, there is increasing emphasis on measuring blood pressure outside the doctor's office, including both home and ambulatory blood pressure monitoring, for more accurate diagnosis and effective long-term management of hypertension 1.
-Hypertension in specific populations such as children, adolescents and pregnant people is also receiving more attention, leading to more tailored guidelines for these groups 1.
-A new trend is the growing recommendation of singlepill combination therapies to improve medication adherence 1.
-The use of newer technologies, like validated wearable devices for screening and monitoring, is also emerging as a future direction toward more continuous and patient-centered blood pressure care 1.
-The differing recommendations on blood pressure targets for older adults and patients with CKD highlight areas where more research and consensus are needed 1.
+One major difference between global guidelines is the threshold value used to diagnose hypertension.
+AHA/ACC supports a lower threshold of 130/80 mmHg, compared with ESC/ESH, JSH, and CHL, which keep the traditional value of 140/90 mmHg 1.
+Despite this difference, all guidelines strongly agree on the fundamental role of lifestyle changes including dietary changes, regular physical activity, weight management, and quitting smoking as a cornerstone of hypertension management 1.
+A notable trend observed across different regions is the increasing adoption of lower blood pressure targets, especially for people identified as high-risk for cardiovascular events, such as patients with diabetes, chronic kidney disease, or a history of stroke or heart attack 1.
+This shift is largely due to increasing evidence from clinical trials showing the benefits of more intensive blood pressure control in these populations 1.
+In addition, there is growing emphasis on the importance of measuring blood pressure outside the doctors office, including both home blood pressure measurements and ambulatory blood pressure monitoring, for more accurate diagnosis and effective long-term management of hypertension 1.
+Finally, hypertension in specific populations such as children, adolescents, and pregnant people is receiving increasing attention, which is leading to the development of more specific guidelines for these groups 1.
+A new trend is the growing recommendation of single-pill combination therapy to improve medication adherence 1.
+The inclusion of newer technologiessuch as validated portable devices for screening and monitoringalso appears to be a direction for more continuous, patient-centred blood pressure management in the future 1.
+The different recommendations on blood pressure targets for older adults and patients with CKD highlight areas where further research and agreement are still needed 1.

 8. Conclusion

-Global blood pressure guidelines for 2025 paint a complex picture that shows both areas of agreement and significant differences 1.
-Following evidence-based clinical guidance is essential for effective management of high blood pressure and to prevent related cardiovascular complications 1.
-Health professionals need to recognize both the common ground andperhaps more importantlythe nuances and differences between recommendations from various international medical societies 1.
-Applying these global guidelines requires careful consideration of individual patient characteristics, including age, existing comorbidities, overall cardiovascular risk profile and the specific context of the local health-care environment 1.
-As hypertension research continues to evolve, guidelines will likely undergo further revisions and updates 1.
-Therefore, ongoing professional development and a commitment to staying up-to-date with the latest evidence are key to providing optimal, patient-centered care for this widespread and important health condition 1.
+The global blood pressure guidelines for 2025 present a complex picture that reflects both areas of agreement and significant differences 1.
+Adhering to evidence-based clinical guidelines is crucial for the effective management of hypertension and for preventing the cardiovascular complications associated with it 1.
+Healthcare professionals must recognise both the similarities andmore importantlythe nuances and differences between recommendations from different international medical societies 1.
+Applying these global guidelines requires careful consideration of individual patient characteristics, including their age, existing comorbidities, overall cardiovascular risk profile, and the specific context of their regional healthcare setting 1.
+Since the research field of hypertension continues to develop, the guidelines are expected to undergo further revisions and updates 1.
+Therefore, ongoing professional development and staying engaged with the latest findings are essential to provide optimal, patient-centred care when managing this common and significant health condition 1.

 9. Appendix

-Table 2: Comparison of blood pressure classifications and treatment targets in major global guidelines
+Table 2: Comparison of blood pressure classifications and treatment targets of major global guidelines

 | AHA/ACC (2017) | ≥130/80 mmHg | <130/80 mmHg | <130/80 mmHg | <130/80 mmHg | <130/80 mmHg | ≥140/90 mmHg, Treatment at ≥160/110 mmHg |